tanaygattani8/Bike-Buyers-Data-Analysis-Dashboard-in-Excel/README.md

 ## 📂 Project Structure

-The Excel file (`Excel Project Dataset.xlsx`) is organized into four main sheets:
+The Excel file (`Project.xlsx`) is organized into four main sheets:

 1.  **bike\_buyers**: The raw, unprocessed dataset containing 1000 records of customer information.
 2.  **Working Sheet**: The primary data preparation area where: